Increasing student engagement and long-term success

 A cohesive digital engagement strategy informed by real student experiences and expectations on campus and across digital touchpoints.

 CLC clarity about what drives student enrollment and long-term success, and redesigned the college website and student portal to provide a reimagined digital experience.

 College can be a disorienting time for students, and having structure and clarity about how to progress towards their goals can make a tremendous difference in each student’s success.
-A harmonious, unified school engagement and learning experience propels of students to success, self-efficacy, and retention.
-When lacking or lackluster, structure and processes can negatively impact student learning outcomes and academic performance.
+A harmonious, unified school engagement and learning experience helps students to stay in school, achieve success, and gain self-efficacy.
+When lacking, structure and processes can negatively impact student learning outcomes and academic performance.